Home rule continues against Bournemouth

 The teams were;

-Burnley: Tom Heaton, Matt Lowton, Michael Keane, Ben Mee, Stephen Ward, Dean Marney, Steven Defour (Ashley Barnes 55), George Boyd (James Tarkowski 90+2), Scott Arfield, Sam Vokes (Andre Gray 55).
+Burnley: Tom Heaton, Matt Lowton, Michael Keane, Ben Mee, Stephen Ward, Jeff Hendrick, Dean Marney, Steven Defour (Ashley Barnes 55), George Boyd (James Tarkowski 90+2), Scott Arfield, Sam Vokes (Andre Gray 55).
 Subs not used: Paul Robinson, Jon Flanagan, Michael Kightly, Patrick Bamford.

 Yellow Cards: Scott Arfield, George Boyd.